tomflinda/SYCLomatic-test/third-party-programs/Velocity-Bench/cudaSift/README.md

    Total workload time = 2206.28 ms
 ```

-### 7 Migrate CMake script and use migrated CMake script to build the SYCL version cudaSift
+### 7 Migrate CMake script and use the migrated CMake script to build the SYCL version cudaSift
 In section 3, using the migration command

 ```
 $ dpct --in-root=. -p=./build/compile_commands.json --out-root=out --gen-build-script --cuda-include-path=/usr/local/cuda/include